 - a.
 General.
 The Board is ultimately responsible for overseeing the management of the business and affairs of the Company and has engaged the Adviser to manage the day-to-day activities of the Company, subject to the supervision of the Board.
 A director is expected to spend the time and effort necessary to properly discharge such director's responsibilities, but is not required to devote his or her full time to the affairs of the Company. - b.
 Duties and Responsibilities.
 Maryland law requires a director to perform his or her duties as a director in good faith, in a manner he or she reasonably believes to in the best interests of the corporation and with the care that an ordinarily prudent person in a like position would use under similar circumstances.
 Under Maryland law, a director is presumed to satisfy the standard of conduct required of him or her as a director.
 In fulfilling their responsibilities, directors may ask such questions and conduct such investigations as they deem appropriate, and may reasonably rely on the information provided to them by the Company's officers, the Adviser, outside advisors and auditors.
-The Company shall purchase directors' and officers' liability insurance on the directors' behalf and shall indemnify and exculpate directors to the maximum extent permitted by law pursuant to the Charter and any indemnification agreements, as applicable. - c.
+The directors shall be entitled to have the Company purchase directors' and officers' liability insurance on their behalf and receive the benefits of indemnification and exculpation to the fullest. extent permitted by law pursuant to the Charter and any indemnification agreements, as applicable.
+The directors are expected to comply with the Directors' Code of Conduct. - c.
 Meetings and Preparation.
 Directors are expected to regularly attend Board meetings and meetings of committees on which they serve, to spend the time needed in preparation for such meetings and to meet as frequently as they deem necessary to properly discharge their responsibilities.
 In addition, directors should stay abreast of the Company's business and markets.
 To the fullest extent possible, directors should review agendas and other meeting materials in advance of any Board or committee meeting. - d.
 Meeting Agendas.
 The Chairperson of the Board and the Company Secretary will approve and disseminate the agenda for each Board meeting.
 Each Board member is free to suggest the inclusion of items on the agenda.
 Each Board member is free to raise at any Board meeting subjects that are not on the agenda for that meeting. - e.
 Company Representation.
 The Board believes that management speaks for the Company.
 Individual directors may, from time to time, expressly represent the Company in meetings or otherwise communicate with various third parties on the Company's behalf.
 When representing the Company, it is generally expected that directors will do so with the knowledge of management and, unless warranted by unusual circumstance or as contemplated by the committee charters, only at the request of management.